Endpoint Security Licensing · Independent Analysis

 The E5 Security Add-On vs Full E5 Calculation

 For organisations on M365 E3 that want P2, two paths exist: E3 + E5 Security add-on ($36 + $12 = $48/user/month) or full E5 ($57/user/month).
 The $9 difference buys Power BI Pro, Phone System, and additional compliance and analytics features included in E5 but not in E5 Security.
-For organisations that need Power BI or Teams Phone alongside security, full E5 at $57 delivers substantially more value than E3 + E5 Security at $48.
-See M365 Licensing Cost 2026 for the complete E3-to-E5 value analysis.

 Capability Comparison: P1 vs P2

-The full feature comparison reveals that P1 and P2 are not two tiers of the same product — they are two fundamentally different products sharing a common agent.
+The full feature comparison reveals that P1 and P2 are not two tiers of the same product.
+They are two fundamentally different products sharing a common agent.
 P1 is an endpoint protection platform.
 P2 is an endpoint protection platform plus a security operations platform.

 CapabilityPlan 1Plan 2

-Next-generation antimalware (real-time protection)
+Next-generation antimalware (real-time)

 Attack surface reduction (ASR rules, exploit protection)